fillefrans/pi/README.md

 ##Aims
 * Optimized for Mobile
 * Optimized server/cache setup
+* Background processing where sensible
+* Modular loading of resources
 * Cross-browser, within reason
 * Cross-device support, again within reason
 * If possible, generic access to a subset of native device resources from JavaScript, such as accelerometer, camera, geolocation